Stages of court proceedings in care and protection cases

 Referrals can take place either after the child has been found in need of care and protection or after the granting of leave, in the case of a section 90 application.

-A skilled, neutral mediator will facilitate discussion between FACS, parents or carers, the child’s legal representative and other relevant parties.
+A skilled, neutral mediator will facilitate discussion between DCJ, parents or carers, the child’s legal representative and other relevant parties.
 Legal Aid currently manages the panel of independent care and protection mediators.

 Mediations run for a minimum duration of three hours, and take place at Legal Aid NSW’s head office in Sydney.